nagvbt/nagvbt.github.io/blog/2010-09-29-software-architect.md

 ---
-title: "Software Architect"
+title: "Developer to Architect"
 date: "2010-09-29"
 categories:
-  - "design-patterns"
+  - "Design Patterns"
 tags:
-  - "design-patterns"
+  - "Design Patterns"
+authors: nagvbt
 ---

-Want to become an Software Architect then try this links.
+To become an Software Architect you can use following resources.

 0. www.architecturejournal.net